dndg/FinderOptaMultithreadingTutorial/content.md

 ```

 This loop is executed every 0.5s and it uses the stopwatch to check if 5s
-passed since the last update to the `chrono` variable, which is initially set
+passed since the last update to the `chrono` variable, which is initialized at
-to the end time of the `setup()` function and then updated whenever a measure
+the end of the `setup()` function and then updated whenever a measure is sent
-is sent to the HTTP server.
-Notice how again to control the flow of the
+to the HTTP server.
+Notice how again to control the flow of the execution we
-execution we rely on the stopwatch, as the delay is only introduced for
+rely on the stopwatch, as the delay is only introduced for convenience to avoid
-convenience to avoid performing the time check over and over for 5s.
+performing the time check over and over for 5s.

-The code that sends data to the HTTP server is very simple:
+The code that sends data to the HTTP server is the following:

 ```cpp
 String contentType = "application/x-www-form-urlencoded";